 Services include providing legal reviews of Financial Liability Investigations of Property Loss (FLIPL), Line of Duty investigations, AR 15-6 investigations and Administrative Separation Actions.
 The office advises AR 15-6 investigating officers, Summary Courts-Martial officers and Article 32 officers.
 The office also provides legal advice to staff personnel regarding all issues affecting installation command policies.

 Pursuant to AR 27-20, services include processing, investigating, adjudicating and negotiating the settlement of non-contractual claims on behalf of and against the Army filed at Fort Huachuca.
 These claims include personnel claims, tort claims, affirmative claims and Article 139 claims.
 The office provides professional resolution of claims filed against the U.S. government and assert claims on behalf of the U.S. government against responsible parties.

 Supervises installation-wide Uniformed Code of Military Justice (UCMJ) matters by advising commanders in determining the disposition of pending or possible disciplinary actions (letters of reprimand to courts-martial) including administrative separations under AR 635-200 and AR 600-8-24, and conducts educational classes on military justice-related topics.
 The office also serves as the Special Assistant to the U.S. Attorney.
 All civilian misdemeanors are processed through the Magistrate Court.
 For questions regarding tickets or fines assessed on Fort Huachuca, call 520.533.0508.

-Services include the preparation of wills, powers of attorney, name changes and step-child adoptions.
-The office also offers advice in a wide range of legal areas, including landlord/tenant, military administrative, family law and consumer law.
+Services include estate planning, family law, responding to adverse military actions, powers of attorney, notarizations and assisting self-represented patrons with their court cases.
+The office also offers advice on a range of legal areas, including landlord/tenant, consumer finance, special education and guardianships.
 Email Army.LAO.Huachuca@mail.mil.